CIBC-Internal/python/Doc/c-api/veryhigh.rst

 .. c:function:: PyObject* PyEval_EvalCode(PyObject *co, PyObject *globals, PyObject *locals)

-   This is a simplified interface to :c:func:`PyEval_EvalCodeEx`, with just the code object, and the dictionaries of global and local variables.
-   The other arguments are set to *NULL*.
+   This is a simplified interface to :c:func:`PyEval_EvalCodeEx`, with just the code object, and global and local variables.
+The other arguments are set to ``NULL``.

-.. c:function:: PyObject* PyEval_EvalCodeEx(PyObject *co, PyObject *globals, PyObject *locals, PyObject **args, int argcount, PyObject **kws, int kwcount, PyObject **defs, int defcount, PyObject *closure)
+.. c:function:: PyObject* PyEval_EvalCodeEx(PyObject *co, PyObject *globals, PyObject *locals, PyObject *const *args, int argcount, PyObject *const *kws, int kwcount, PyObject *const *defs, int defcount, PyObject *kwdefs, PyObject *closure)

    Evaluate a precompiled code object, given a particular environment for its evaluation.
-This environment consists of dictionaries of global and local variables, arrays of arguments, keywords and defaults, and a closure tuple of cells.
+This environment consists of a dictionary of global variables, a mapping object of local variables, arrays of arguments, keywords and defaults, a dictionary of default values for :ref:`keyword-only
+   <keyword-only_parameter>` arguments and a closure tuple of cells.

+.. c:type:: PyFrameObject

+   The C structure of the objects used to describe frame objects.
+The fields of this type are subject to change at any time.

 .. c:function:: PyObject* PyEval_EvalFrame(PyFrameObject *f)

    Evaluate an execution frame.
-This is a simplified interface to PyEval_EvalFrameEx, for backward compatibility.
+This is a simplified interface to :c:func:`PyEval_EvalFrameEx`, for backward compatibility.

 .. c:function:: PyObject* PyEval_EvalFrameEx(PyFrameObject *f, int throwflag)